Pwootage/oc-apis/README.md

 # OC lua API files (for use in IntelliJ or others)

+These files are specifically generated with OpenOS in mind, but they should still be useful for other development.

 I'll put docs on how to use this here a bit later :)

 # License